ḥakīm : n. a wise man; a physician of traditional Islamic medicine.

 Ḥakīm Ilyās (Mīrzā Ilyās al-Kāshānī) was born in Tehran, Iran.
 He moved to the United States in 1979.
 His training in Traditional Islamic Healing & Medicine (TIHM) began at six years of age through his father, Mīrzā Muḥammad Ṣādiq al-Shīrāzī al-Kāshānī.

-Ḥakīm Ilyās has been a student of sacred knowledge under several scholars since 1997, primarily with Seyyed Hossein Nasr.
+Ḥakīm Ilyās is a lifelong student of sacred knowledge.
 He is dedicated to the study, practice, and development of TIHM, the treatment of people in need, and teaching the next generation of physician-healers.

 Ḥakīm Ilyās received a Bachelor of Science degree in Mining Engineering from Virginia Tech in December 1994 and additionally completed a premedical curriculum.
 He has studied meditation, qigong, yoga, and the martial arts since 1990.
 This was a transformative period during which he chose a life of service as a healer.

 Since 1990, Ḥakīm Ilyās has studied various traditional and modern holistic therapies, including Homeopathy, Japanese and Tibetan Reiki, Medical Qigong, Osteopathic manipulation, Tui Na, and Nutritional Science.
 In 1996, he began studying Chinese Medicine at the Maryland University of Integrative Health (MUIH) where he was awarded a Master of Acupuncture degree in January 1999 and national board certified (NCCAOM) soon after.
 In June 2004, he resumed his studies in Chinese Herbology at the Academy for Five Element Acupuncture in Fort Lauderdale, FL and received a certification in August 2006.